bsutton/sounds/README.md

 ## Play audio from an asset

-To play audio from a project asset copy the file to your assets directory in the root of your dart project.
+To play audio from a project asset copy the file to your assets directory in the root of your dart project. (i.e. under the folder that contains your pubspec.yaml.)

 ```assets/sample.acc```